echoi01/Driveway/README.md

 # Driveway
-Hello iterators.

-Welcome to Driveway!
-The airbnb for driveways!
 This app allows people to rent out their driveways to other people for a fee.

-We imagined this app would be popular in busy cities or near popular events where traffic is congested and parking can be hard to find.
+This app would be popular in busy cities or near popular events where traffic is congested and parking can be hard to find.

 To build your webpack:
 ```npm run webpack```